Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: Amortised design of experiments

 In \acrfull{BOED} the goal is to identify the parameters of a probabilistic model by sending queries to that model.
 Let $p(y \g \theta, d)$ be the model of concern, with some prior belief $p(\theta)$ regarding the value of parameters $\theta$.
 As described above, an optimal design $d^*$ is one that maximises the \gls{EIG} as given by \cref{eq:first-eig,eq:first-optimal-d-eig}, where computational intractabilities readily appear in the estimation of the marginal likelihood and the posterior distribution.

 Furthermore, more challenging than optimising a single experiment is the problem of optimising an entire sequence of experiments $d_{1:T}$ where $T \in \mathbb{N}$ is some fixed budget.
-The state-of-the-art approach to this problem is to forego optimising the designs directly, and instead optimise a design policy $\pi : \mathcal{H} \rightarrow \mathcal{D}$ that designs experiments conditioned on a history $h_t = (d_i, y_i)_{i=1}^t$.
+One promising approach for settings under strong computational constraints at deployment time is to optimise a design policy $\pi : \mathcal{H} \rightarrow \mathcal{D}$ that designs experiments conditioned on a history $h_t = (d_i, y_i)_{i=1}^t$.
 The computational cost of learning such a policy is high, but designing experiments with a trained policy is computationally efficient, requiring only a single forward pass of a neural network.
-Therefore the training cost is amortised over the lifetime of the policy, and this class of algorithms is known as \textit{amortised} design of experiments. ~\citet{foster2021deep} have shown that the \gls{EIG} of a design policy can be maximised through a lower bound called \gls{SPCE}: \\
+Therefore the training cost is amortised over the lifetime of the policy, and this class of algorithms is known as \textit{amortised} sequential design of experiments.